TwilioDevEd/notify-flashmob-sinatra/README.md

    [Twilio Account Settings](https://www.twilio.com/user/account/settings).
    You will also need to set up a `TWILIO_NOTIFY_SERVICE` [here](https://www.twilio.com/console/notify/services) and if you have not yet registered for one, you'll need to set up a Twilio phone number [here](https://www.twilio.com/user/account/phone-numbers/incoming) and Messaging Service [here](https://www.twilio.com/console/sms/services).

-   Run `source .env` to export the environment variables.

 1. Make sure the tests succeed.